Sign Up For Our Latest Updates

 The minimum initial investment is $2,500.

-6. What type of tax reporting will I get when investing in the mutual funds?
+6. What type of tax reporting will I get when investing in the Fund?

-Investors in the ATAC Fund will receive a Form 1099 from their broker on an annual basis.
+When investing in ATACX, investors will receive a Form 1099 from their broker on an annual basis.

 7. How often does the fund pay a dividend and when is it paid?